-A restrictor check valve, located in the fuel sense port, that restricts fuel flow out of the inner piston chamber but allows full flow in the piston closed direction, primarily limits the unit-opening rate
+A restrictor check valve, located in the fuel sense port, that restricts fuel flow out of the inner piston chamber but allows full flow in the piston closed direction, primarily limits the unit-opening rate a basic unit with a folding handle, product selection, short collar lock lifting handles (standard), external dust cap (standard), 1⁄4" NPT air reference port, 3/8" NPT fuel reference port and a female half quick disconnect with 3" NPT outlet.

-The inner piston has two dynamic seals one to retain the fuel sense pressure and the other to retain the air reference pressure.
+The inner piston has two dynamic seals, one to retain the fuel sense pressure and the other to retain the air reference pressure.
 There is a void between these two seals that is vented to atmosphere.
-This will prevent fuel contamination of the air control system of the hydrant dispenser.
+This will prevent fuel contamination of the air control system within the hydrant dispenser.
 A filter disc protects the ambient vent from aspiration of external contaminants into the unit.